 Taking it one step further

-For our purposes, warming up may include taking your body through the full range of expected movement before you add weight.
-For example, if you are planning to do squats, start by doing 15–20 without any weight added, or do some body weight lunges.
+Warming up may include taking your body through the full range of expected movement before you add weight.
+For example, if you are planning to do squats, start by doing 15 to 20 without any weight added, or do some body weight lunges.
 If you are doing upper body work, prepare by using very light weights or use a theraband (elastic resistance band of low resistance) to take your shoulder through the full range of movement.
 Slow controlled rotations of your shoulders may also help with getting your brain used to the idea of the larger range of motion you are about to require.

 If you would like to add in a static stretch routine, your muscles should now be warm enough for that to be done.